quintus-sertorius-blue/BlueSertorius/_posts/2019-01-20-Mental-Pollution.md

 <blockquote class="twitter-tweet tw-align-center"><p lang="en" dir="ltr">&quot;With novelists, names and dates are wrong, the rest is true. <br> With historians, names and dates are correct, the rest is false.&quot;<a href="https://t.co/qhQxqtF4qu">https://t.co/qhQxqtF4qu</a></p>&mdash; Nassim Nicholas Taleb (@nntaleb) <a href="https://twitter.com/nntaleb/status/1099232862090465281?ref_src=twsrc%5Etfw">February 23, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+However, here we are not discussing novels but that kind of content you find everywhere in 2020s mainstream culture: Marvel superheroes, idealized history Netflix series, cheap intellectual Sci-Fi, Harry Potter...
+Since the start of the millenium, and even more with the Internt, we had a surge in popularity.
+People spend more and more time in front of a screen digesting and absorbing this stuff.
-There are two main different ways in which mass-fantasy fiction can spoil you.
+In the next paragraphs, we will try to explore the two main different ways in which mass-fantasy fiction can spoil you.

-### The first issue: escapism
+### Escapism

 **Mass-fantasy fiction delivers pure entertainment in the form of escapism.** While it can be argued that fleeing from time to time to a different world can be natural for us, or can even inspire us to be better, a constant intellectual diet based on escapism is the recipe for a disaster.
 I will use a metaphor to explain why.